The Middle Temple Mentoring Scheme

 About the Scheme

-The Middle Temple Mentoring Scheme is designed to provide timely, focussed, and structured support to allow Hall members to achieve a specific project or goal.
+The Middle Temple Mentoring Scheme is designed to provide timely, focused, and structured support to allow Hall members to achieve a specific project or goal.
 For instance, Hall members may wish to cultivate a new practice area, move chambers, switch from the employed Bar to the independent Bar or vice versa, return to the Bar, or apply for judicial or other positions.
-Any opportunity will present its own unique set of challenges.
+They may be returning from time out of practice (a “returner”) or switching practice areas (a “mover”).[1]
+Any of these scenarios will present its own unique set of challenges.

 What is required from Mentees?

 Mentees will be asked to summarise what they hope to achieve out of mentoring.
 Typically, this will be a goal or career opportunity.
 Mentees will be expected to provide an estimate of a timeframe within which they hope to achieve their identified goal.
-The scheme will seek to facilitate the mentoring relationship and to match mentees to mentors who have availability in the identified timeframe.
+The scheme will seek to facilitate the mentoring relationship and match mentees to mentors who are available in the identified timeframe.

 What is required from Mentors?

-Middle Temple wants to attract and retain members from non-traditional backgrounds in particular.
-Mentoring may make a material difference to achieving this goal.
-Mentors’ invaluable experience and skills can be a powerful force in shaping the modern Bar, unlocking talent for mentees, helping members to achieve their goals and to thrive.
+Middle Temple wants to attract and retain members from non-traditional backgrounds.
+Mentoring may make a material difference in achieving this goal.
+Mentors’ invaluable experience and skills can be a powerful force in shaping the modern Bar, unlocking talent for mentees, and helping members achieve their goals and thrive.

-The mentoring scheme is designed to be focussed, project-specific, and time-specific.
+The mentoring scheme is designed to be focused, project-specific, and time-specific.
 Whilst the mentoring relationship is not a friendship (of course, it may develop into that), it is an important and rewarding role that need not be unending or consume too much time.
-Relationships can be forged and maintained in a host of ways: email, telephone, Zoom, and in person.
-The period of mentoring will initially be based on the timeframe set out in the mentee’s application, and can be extended at the mentor’s discretion until the project is complete.
+Relationships can be forged and maintained in various ways: email, telephone, Zoom, and in person.
+The mentoring period will initially be based on the timeframe set out in the mentee’s application and can be extended at the mentor’s discretion until the project is complete.

 How to apply